Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 The trusted CA certificate file in PEM format used for:

-- Control Plane to verify data plane's certificate
+- Control plane to verify data plane's certificate
-- Data Plane to verify control plane's certificate
+- Data plane to verify control plane's certificate

 Required on data plane if `cluster_mtls` is set to `pki`.

-If the Control Plane certificate is issued by a well-known CA, set `lua_ssl_trusted_certificate=system` on Data Plane and leave this field empty.
+If the control plane certificate is issued by a well-known CA, set `lua_ssl_trusted_certificate=system` on Data plane and leave this field empty.

 This field is ignored if `cluster_mtls` is set to `shared`.

 The certificate can be configured on this property with any of the following
+values:

-values: * absolute path to the certificate * certificate content * base64
+- absolute path to the certificate
+- certificate content
-encoded certificate content
+- base64 encoded certificate content

 **Default:** none